arh-eu/gds-java-sdk/README.md

 client.sendQueryRequest10(data);
 ```

 The ack for this message is available through the subscribed listener.
 After you received the ack, you can send a 'next query page' type message.
-(To see how the `clientReference`is created or why is it used, check the [Subscribing with a listener](#Subscribing-with-a-listener) part.)
+(To see how the `clientReference`is created or why is it used, check the [Subscribing with the listener](#subscribing-with-the-listener) part.)
 ```java
 GDSMessageListener listener = new GDSMessageListener() {